 Ferric reducing antioxidant power activity

-Principle: The principle of the assay is the quantification of ferric degradation product, by its condensation with the extract.

-Procedure: 0.25ml of the extracts was mixed with 0.25 of 200nm Sodium phosphate buffer PH 6.6 and 0.25ml of 1% potassium ferrocyanide.
-The mixture was incubated at 50℃ for 20 minutes, thereafter 0.25ml of 10% trichoroacetic acid will be added and centrifuge at 2000rpm for 10 minutes, 1ml of the supernant will be mixed with 1ml of distilled water and 0.2ml of ferric chloride and the absorbance was measured at 700nm.
+Procedure: 0.25ml of the extracts was mixed with 0.25 of 200nm Sodium phosphate buffer pH 6.6 and 0.25ml of 1% potassium ferrocyanide.
+The mixture was incubated at 50℃ for 20 minutes, thereafter 0.25ml of 10% trichoroacetic acid was e added and centrifuged at 2000rpm for 10 minutes.
+1ml of the supernant was mixed with 1ml of distilled water and 0.2ml of ferric chloride.
+The absorbance was measured at 700nm (mention the instrument and manufacturer).

 ABTS Scavenging activity

-The antioxidant effect of the leaf samples was studied using ABTS (2,2'-azino-bis- 3-ethyl benzthiazoline-6-sulphonic acid) radical cation decolourisation assay according to the method of Shirwaikar et al. (2006).
+The antioxidant effect of the leaf samples was studied using ABTS (2,2'-azino-bis- 3-ethyl benzthiazoline-6-sulphonic acid) radical cation decolorization assay following the method described by Shirwaikar et al. (2006).

-Reagent: ABTS Solution (7mM with 2.45mM ammonium per sulfate)

-Procedure: ABTS radical cations (ABTS+) were produced by reacting ABTS solution (7mM) with 2.45mM ammonium per sulphate.
+ABTS radical cations (ABTS+) were produced by reacting ABTS solution (7mM) with 2.45mM ammonium per sulphate.
 The mixture was allowed to stand in the dark at room temperature for 12-16 hours before use.
 Aliquots (0.5ml) of the different samples were added to 0.3ml of ABTS solution and the final volume was made up to 1ml with ethanol.
-The absorbance was read at 745nm in a spectrophotometer (Genesys 10-S, USA) and the per cent inhibition was calculated using the formula
+The absorbance was read at 745nm using a Spectrophotometer (Genesys 10-S, USA) and the per cent inhibition was calculated using the formula

 Inhibition (%) =(Control – test) Control× 100